NorESMhub/noresm-exp/content/noresm2_mm_spin/noresm2_mm_spin11.md

 - iHAMOCC: mo_riverinpt.F90, beleg_bgc.F90

 were merged into featureCESM2.1.0-OsloDevelopment and the SourceMods no longer needed.
 Also the new emission files (frc2) were included and no longer needed to be listed in user_nl_cam

+The increase in width of Strait of Gibraltar from 15 km to 30 km was included as default and no longer listed in user_nl_micom

+The reset snow addition in user_nl_clm was included as default and no longer needed.

 For all SourceMods and user name list specifics, see bottom of this page